Cultural Evolution Manuscripts & Publications

 Cultural Evolution of Human Cooperation, with Robert Boyd and Joe Henrich.
 In The Genetic and Cultural Evolution of Cooperation, Edited by Peter Hammerstein, MIT Press.
 Pp. 357-388.
 2003.

-Evolution of Altruistic Punishment, with Robert Boyd, Herbert Gintis and
+The Evolution of Altruistic Punishment, with Robert Boyd, Herbert Gintis and Samuel Bowles.
+Proceedings of the National Academy of Sciences (USA) 100: 3531–3535.
+2003.

 Norms Can Lead to the Evolution of Ethnic Markers, with Richard McElreath